fpischedda/unrefined/docs/ROADMAP.md

 - Voting UI reworked to use sliders for votes and show a voting cheatsheet
 - Refinement and ticket data is now persisted using datahike
-- Close and event sources periodically when these have no connected clients
+- Close event sources periodically when these have no connected clients

 Next steps in no particular order: